Remiworks/EventBusFramework/README.md

 ```

 ## Listening to commands
-This will be updated in the very very very near future
+This will be updated in the very very very near future.